WeegeeNumbuh1/FlightGazer/README.md

 - Highly optimized and fast
   - Worst case takes ~25ms on average from raw data to fully parsed, filtered, run through the selection algorithm, and formatted
     - The above statistic taken from a Rasberry Pi Zero 2W w/ 32-bit OS operating as a 99.9th percentile (worldwide) ADS-B+UAT receiver at peak traffic while sending data to multiple ADS-B aggregators with MLAT
-- Useful and detailed console output that shows the inner workings of FlightGazer
 - Small memory footprint once settled (10-40 MiB)
 - Fully Python based
   - The python script has been verified to run in both Linux (Debian) and Windows.
 (MacOS untested)